How to Apply

 Northwestern University is an equal opportunity employer and does not discriminate on the basis of race, creed, color, gender, age, national or ethnic origin, sexual orientation and disability or health status.

-The program will seek credentialing by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE).
+We are accredited by the Accreditation Council on Orthopaedic Manual Physical Therapy Education (ACOMPTE).